JPacy/air-quality-monitor-raspberrypi/README.md

 #### Connections
 ![](https://github.com/JPacy/air-quality-monitor-raspberrypi/blob/main/senseair_connection.png) (image from http://co2meters.com/Documentation/AppNotes/AN168-S8-raspberry-pi-uart.pdf)

 The Nova SDS011 can be connected directly to an USB-port, as it comes with a USB-to-Serial converter.
+(See image in Prototype section)

 #### Demo
 https://youtu.be/424DJOA0QDk